jmyers7/book/_sources/chapters/12-models.md

 \bb_2^\intercal = \begin{bmatrix} b_{21} & \cdots & b_{28} \end{bmatrix}.
 $$

 In comparison to the broad activations of the neurons in the first layer, these activations are starting to take on a more refined structure, with some of the activation boundaries beginning to conform to the shape of the data.

-Finally, this second representation $\bz_2$ is passed into the third and final hidden layer, revealing the following activations:
+This second representation $\bz_2$ is passed into the third and final hidden layer, revealing the following activations:

 ```{code-cell} ipython3
 :tags: [hide-input, full-width]